An Alternative History of Glasgow : The 20th Century

 Much better than a crowd of squaddies in England during the 1977 firemen’s strike who saved a cat from a tree then ran over it on the way out.

 Glasgow was indeed flourishing and in 1980 the subway was re-opened by the Queen after a 3 year overhaul and was quickly nicknamed 'The Clockwork Orange' after its distinctive colour.
-It closed down temporarily due to technical problems and was quickly re-nicknamed 'The Clockwork Lemon'.
+It almost immediately closed down temporarily due to technical problems and was quickly re-baptised 'The Clockwork Lemon'.

-In 1983 it was 'Glasgow's Miles Better' the new city slogan proclaimed and the Queen was back opening something up, this time the Burrell Collection in Pollok Country Park.
+In 1983 it was 'Glasgow's Miles Better' the new city slogan proclaimed and the Queen was back opening up something.
+This time the Burrell Collection in Pollok Country Park.
 It houses the collection of shipping magnate Sir William Burrell who died in 1958 after a lifetime of acquiring precious articles of fine art and grotty tat.

 Not to be outdone, in 1972 Rangers won the European Cup Winners Cup, beating Moscow Dynamo 3-2 in Barcelona.
-Captain John Greig was proudly presented with the trophy in the dressing room while the Rangers fans battled with Spanish Police out on the pitch.
+Captain John Greig was proudly presented with the trophy in a sweaty dressing room while the Rangers fans recreated the battle of Guernica with Spanish Police out on the pitch.

-But this debacle meant a complete booze-ban being introduced so that fans had to suffer watching their teams completely sober.
+But this debacle meant a complete booze-ban being introduced by Jimmy Reid so that fans had to suffer watching their teams completely sober.

 Celtic won the league championship 9 times in a row from 1967-75.
 Not to be outdone Rangers won it 9 times in a row from 1989-1997.
 In 2003 Celtic reached the UEFA Cup Final in Seville only to lose 3-2 to FC Porto but over 80,000 Celtic fans made many friends in Spain with their good nature and fun-filled party atmosphere.

 Not to be outdone Rangers reached the final of the UEFA Cup in 2008 losing 2-0 to Zenit St Petersburg.
-This time there was no trouble in the stadium since the Rangers fans trashed the streets of Manchester instead.
+However this time there was no trouble in the stadium since the Rangers fans trashed the streets of Manchester instead.

 Glasgow had indeed been re-invented as a post-industrial city.